-10 Basement Door Ideas & Design Tips
+10 Basement Door Ideas & Design Tips (with Pictures)

 Basement doors can be a bit complicated.
 Often, you’re dealing with terrain constraints.
 Some basements don’t even have exterior doors, making designing one incredibly difficult.

 Luckily, there is plenty of inspiration on the internet for all sorts of different basement entrances.
 Whether you’re looking to upgrade or completely replace (or build) your basement door, here are some of our favorite ideas.

 The 10 Basement Door Ideas and Design Tips

 Bulkhead doors are the “traditional” style for basement doors.
 They work well with terrain constraints since they can be put nearly horizontal with the ground.
 The stairs are typically on the inside, which prevents slipping should the steps get wet.

 Bulkhead doors do not have to be straightforward and boring, though.
 There are plenty of ways to spruce up your basement door.
 You can cover them with wood for an antique look or use lots of right angles for a modern look.

 2. Spruce Up Your Stairs

 No matter the design, the large majority of basements are accessed using stairs.
 These stairs can easily blend into the background.
 However, you may also want to spruce up the stairs and make them a significant part of your design.